0% up to 48 Months on over 110 Brands!

 The Shelford Channel’s inductor midrange band is based on Rupert’s 1073, ideal for sweetening vocals and instruments while bringing them ever-so-slightly forward in a mix.
 Additionally, the mid frequency band’s proportional “Q” response makes it well-suited for minimizing problematic frequencies in a source.

-The Channel’s high frequency band is a hybrid vintage / modern design, using capacitor-based topologies to achieve richer tone with enhanced control.
+The Channel’s high frequency band is a hybrid vintage / modern design, using capacitor-based topologies to achieve a richer tone with enhanced control, perfect for pro audio studios.
 As Rupert originally intended with his most prized classic designs, each EQ section uses low-feedback, class-A electronics to prevent low-level artifacts and harshness from detracting from the tonal shaping.
 The EQ circuit itself, however, is a decidedly modern design using techniques and components that were simply not available 40 years ago, and should not be considered a “clone”.